 Run a version or some function off of sc.
 There’s really know way I know of to programmatically determine if we are truly running ipython notebook against the Spark cluster.
 But, we can verify from the Spark Web UI:

-Connecting ipython notebook to an Apache Spark Cluster running on EC2
+Connecting an ipython notebook to an Apache Spark Cluster running on EC2

 Using pyspark against a remote cluster is just as easy.
 Just pass in the appropriate URL to the –master argument.